css-raku/HTML-Canvas-raku/README.md

 This package depends on Cairo, FontConfig, Font::FreeType, Text::FriBidi and HarfBuzz.
 Additional fonts may also be required on your system:

 - the [freetype](https://www.freetype.org/download.html) native library needs to be on your system to enable Font::FreeType installation
-- Text::FriBidi is required for handling of BiDirectional text.
+- Text::FriBidi is required for handling of bi-directional text.
 - the native `Cairo` library is also needed.
 See instructions at https://cairographics.org/download/.
 - Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) native library is also required.